fastify/fastify-passport/README.md

 // register an example strategy for fastifyPassport to authenticate users using fastifyPassport.use('test', new SomePassportStrategy()) // you'd probably use some passport strategy from npm here

-// Add an authentication for a route which will use the strategy named "test" to protect the route server.get(
+// Add an authentication for a route that will use the strategy named "test" to protect the route server.get(
   '/',
   { preValidation: fastifyPassport.authenticate('test', { authInfo: false }) },
   async () => 'hello world!'
 )

-// Add an authentication for a route which will use the strategy named "test" to protect the route, and redirect on success to a particular other route. server.post(
+// Add an authentication for a route that will use the strategy named "test" to protect the route, and redirect on success to a particular other route. server.post(
   '/login',
   { preValidation: fastifyPassport.authenticate('test', { successRedirect: '/', authInfo: false }) },